-Part III.A argued that familial surrogates should generally make treatment decisions for patients who lack capacity.
+The previous subsection argued that familial surrogates should generally make treatment decisions for patients who lack capacity.
 This subsection examines the question of how one ought to assess capacity.
 The appropriateness of a moving threshold of capacity, or "sliding scale," is discussed first, followed by an argument that capacity testing should be based on standardized instruments, not discretionary judgment.